 - Different angles: A large tree (60-100 feet) will require a combination of accent lights with different angles.

-- Place one 15° accent light at the base of the tree, highlighting the trunk up to the point where the branches begin.
+- For Street View: Place one 15° accent light at the base of the tree, highlighting the trunk up to the point where the branches begin.

-- Please 1-2 accent lights in the canopy, pointing up.
+- Greater Branch Visibility: 1-2 accent lights in the canopy, pointing up.

 - Tree-mount junction box required: For each light in the canopy, use a tree-mount junction box (15609AZT) with stand-off screws, so the tree has room to grow.
-Each junction box will provide a mounting location for one accent light.
-Connections and wire nuts go inside the box.
-Run the wire up the non-visible or least-visible side of the trunk and fasten it to the trunk with cable clamps, making sure that the wire can still move with the tree.
-Leave some extra wire at the base of the tree to allow for tree growth.
+These boxes will provide a mounting location for one accent light.
+Next, run the wire up the non-visible or least-visible side of the trunk and fasten it to the trunk with cable clamps.
+However, make sure that the wire can still move with the tree.
+Lastly, leave some extra wire at the base of the tree to allow for tree growth.

 - Recommended fixtures: Large VLO 15° for the trunk, large VLO 35° or 60° for the canopy